 If there is anything other than palm trees missing here, for families, couples, skiers, surfers, hikers, deep-sea fishermen, theater-goers, whale-watchers, history-lovers, or adventurers young or old, honestly, we can’t think of a single thing.
 Come visit New Hampshire and see for yourself.

 Historic Portsmouth, founded in 1623, was already 166 years old when President George Washington visited New Hampshire’s only seaport in 1789.
 Portsmouth has a busy working harbor, and its walkable downtown is perhaps best known for its well-preserved colonial architecture and for shopping and harborside dining on the decks, at left, overlooking its iconic tugboats.
 Indeed, Portsmouth has more seats in its restaurants than the roughly 25,000 residents who live there.
 (Read More)

-Hampton Beach is New Hampshire’s most popular family vacation destination, not just because of its mile and a half by 150 yards of sand beach (groomed daily) but also because of its proximity to restaurants, snack bars, arcades, free summer concerts nightly at the bandshell, its Wednesday fireworks other attractions.
+Hampton Beach is New Hampshire’s most popular family vacation destination (at right, on a blustery September afternoon), not just because of its mile and a half by 150 yards of sand beach (groomed daily) but also because of its proximity to restaurants, snack bars, arcades, gift shops, free summer concerts nightly at the bandshell, its Wednesday fireworks other attractions.
 (Read More)

 Isles of Shoals

 Historic homes on Star Island on the Isles of Shoals, a cluster of nine small islands, four in New Hampshire and five in Maine, six miles off the coast of Rye, New Hampshire, and originally named “Smith’s Isles” by the British explorer, Captain John Smith in 1614.
 Some of the homes here are among the oldest structures in New England, several of which date to the early 1600s.
 (Read More)